UXARRAY/uxarray/docs/contributing.rst

 * Develop example notebooks that demonstrate how a particular function is used
 * Answer a support question
-* Simply request a feature or report a bug
+* Request a feature or report a bug

 All of these activities are signicant contributions to the on-going development and maintenance of UXarray.